hybridgroup/gocv/cmd/README.md

 ## Pose

-Advanced Deep Neural Network example does pose detection.
+Advanced Deep Neural Network example does pose detection on an image.

 ## Saveimage